VJ-Varanasi/personal-website/content/post/intro/index.md

 subtitle: An overview of the background and scope of this research project

 # Summary for listings and search engines
-summary: Forecasting the VIX index based on populace uncertainity as measured by user data on https://www.metaculus.com/questions/
+summary: Forecasting the VIX index based on populace uncertainty as measured by user data on https://www.metaculus.com/questions/

 # Link this post with a project
 projects: []